openshift/jenkins-plugin/README.md

 The CA cert is currently pulled from a well known location ("/run/secrets/kubernetes.io/serviceaccount/ca.crt").

 For "Monitor OpenShift ImageStreams", only specifying the token in the plugin configuration or leveraging the token embedded in the OpenShift Jenkins image is supported.

+The default timeouts for the various interactions with the OpenShift API endpoint are also configurable for those steps that have to wait on results.
+Overriding the timeouts are currently done globally across all instances of a given build step or post-build step.
+Go to the "Configure System" panel under "Manage Jenkins" of the Jenkins UI (i.e. http://<host:port>/configure), and then change the "Wait interval" for the item of interest.
+Similarly, the OpenShift Service Verification has a retry count for attempts to contact the OpenShift Service successfully.